blanchardjeremy/signal-voip-registration-helper/README.md

    - Verify the linking URI starts with `sgnl://linkdevice?`
    - Ensure you're running from the correct signal-cli account

-### Getting Help

-- Check that `signal-cli` is working: `signal-cli --version`
-- Verify your phone number format: `+1234567890`
-- Ensure you have a stable internet connection

 ## Security Notes

-- Captcha tokens are temporary and expire quickly
 - Phone numbers and verification codes should be kept private
 - The script stores no sensitive data locally
 - All Signal data is stored in `~/.local/share/signal-cli/data/`